 |Kirkcaldy Testing Works|

-- Crossness Pumping Station, a cathedral to sewage, is currently undergoing restoration but still opens on several days throughout the year.
+- Crossness Pumping Station, a cathedral to sewage, has reopened following restoration with open days and guided tours.

 - Also on the sewage theme, take a look at London's last sewer gas lamp - next to the Savoy Hotel.

-- Whitechapel Bell Foundry, which cast Big Ben, offers guided tours - but they do book up well in advance.
+- Whitechapel Bell Foundry, which cast Big Ben, has closed - but you can still see the exterior.